top of page

 How It Helps

 Art bypasses the limits of language.
 When experiences feel unspeakable, images allow them to take form without overwhelming you.
 Studies on creative arts therapies suggest that visual expression engages brain regions involved in emotion regulation and integration, supporting why art-making can feel safer and more tolerable than direct verbal processing alone (Hass-Cohen & Carr, 2008; King et al., 2019).
-A brushstroke or a line of clay can carry emotion more gently than words alone.
+A brushstroke or a glob of clay can carry emotion more gently than verbal exploration.
 Alongside art-making, we use grounding practices, reframing, and mindful awareness to build stability and widen your sense of choice.

 These approaches are supported by trauma research showing that regulation skills and present-moment awareness are essential for restoring a sense of agency and safety (Ogden et al., 2006).
 Over time, these practices return a sense of agency and connection, pieces of yourself that trauma may have fractured.
 Meta-analytic reviews of creative arts therapies indicate improvements in emotional regulation, self-efficacy, and trauma-related symptoms across diverse populations (Haeyen et al., 2018; Schouten et al., 2015).